therealtplum/foundry90/capstones/therealtplum/apps/hadron/docs/status/KALSHI_NORMALIZATION_STATUS.md

 ## Overview

 This document tracks the implementation status of the Kalshi Instrument Normalization feature.
-The original design proposal was documented in the historical reference `KALSHI_NORMALIZATION_DESIGN.md` (moved to status/archive/).

 **Problem Statement:**
 Kalshi has millions of instruments with cryptic ticker names.
 We need to normalize these into human-readable display names with structured metadata.